engenegr/plugin-hosted-channels/README.md

 - Each pair of nodes can have only one public HC declared between them.
 - Each node can have at most 2 public HCs declared.

-Failure to meet any of these requirements will make public HCs declared by a node ignored by other nodes which follow these rules.
+Failure to meet any of these requirements will make a public HC ignored by other nodes which follow these rules.

-## Provability and preimage broadcast
+## Running Eclair with HC plugin

-A distinguishing feature of HC is that although its balance can not be enforced on chain it can be cryptographically proved at all times so issues can be resolved in standard ways and scam attempts are clearly visible by everyone.
+Once Eclair node has in-flight payments in HCs it must always be launched with HC plugin after restarts, otherwise money loss may happen.

-First thing which can be proved is HC balance excluding in-flight HTLCs: each state update in HC contains balance distribution and gets cross-signed by both channel sides while having a monotonically increasing state counter.
-Thus, any side of channel can claim that its cross-signed state is the latest one, the other side can refute this claim by providing a cross-signed update with a higher counter value, and they both can keep doing this until one of them fails to provide.
+If one wishes to stop using an HC plugin then one should first make sure there are no in-flight HTLCs left in HCs.